Keyboard shortcuts

 2. Install the battery holder:

-2. Solder the positive wire (red) of the battery holder to a switch/button, to turn on/off the device, then, solder the other pin of the button/switch to the B+ pin of ESP32-C3-DevKit-RUST-1.
+2. Solder the positive wire (red) of the battery holder to a switch or button to turn the device on/off, then solder the other pin of the switch/button to the B+ pin of ESP32-C3-DevKit-RUST-1.

 3. Solder the negative wire (black) of the battery holder to the B- pin of the ESP32-C3-DevKit-RUST-1.